Saatchi Art Review: What It Is And How It Works For Artists

 Saatchi will use these details to calculate the shipping costs.

-The company will send you a UPS shipping label you’ll have to attach to the package after they pick it up.
+The company will send you a UPS shipping label that you must attach to the package after the pickup.

 No worries, though – the process is not as complicated as you might think.

-More importantly, Saatchi will assist you and support you, so there is help on the way in case you need it!
+More importantly, Saatchi will assist you and support you:

 Related Read: